PocketAppZ/MyLauncher/MyLauncher/ReadMe.txt

 may use environmental variables in the path.
 For example %temp% for the temp folder.
 For website URLs, begin the URL with either http:\\ or preferably, https:\\.

-After an application has been entered in the Path or URL text box, a shield icon will appear.
+If the application specified in the Path or URL text box is an executable, a shield icon will appear.
 Clicking on the shield icon will toggle the setting to run the application as administrator (with elevated permissions).
 When run as administrator is disabled, the shield will have a diagonal line through it.
 When enabled, the shield changes appearance and the diagonal line isn't present.
 The option to set run as administrator is only available when the path ends